-Selaginella uncinata flourishes in very moist, but well drained soil or compost.
-This plant does not cope well in a drought, it’s important to ensure that your plant is grown in consistently damp compost.
+Selaginella uncinata flourishes in very moist, but well-drained soil or peat-free compost.
+This plant does not cope well in a drought; it’s important to ensure that your plant is grown in consistently damp compost.

-Selaginella uncinata makes a fantastic terrarium plant, as this plant thrives in evenly moist soil, flourishing under low light levels, in a very humid environment.
+Selaginella uncinata makes a fantastic terrarium plant; as this plant thrives in evenly moist soil and flourishes under low light levels, in a very humid environment.